-Homegrown, handmade food and art becomes available each winter month at the Sprout markets in Little Falls, but in November and December, the Holiday spirit is in full swing.
-With over 40 farmers, artisans, and artists displaying their work, the market becomes a one stop gift shop for the whole family.
+LITTLE FALLS -- Homegrown, handmade food and art become available each winter month at the Sprout markets in Little Falls, but in November and December, the Holiday spirit is in full swing.
+With more than 40 farmers, artisans and artists displaying their work, the market becomes a one stop gift shop for the whole family.

-Another feature of the market will be free art activities for all ages at “The Happy Little Art Cart” with artist Tressa Hills.
-The mobile art studio was named after Bob Ross, American painter, art instructor, and television host of “The Joy of Painting” who famously called painting mistakes “happy little accidents.”
-Tressa carried on this mindset of turning “mistakes” beautiful by hosting a painting party with her community to paint the outside mural on the studio.
+There will be free art activities for all ages at “The Happy Little Art Cart” with artist Tressa Hills.
+The mobile art studio was named after Bob Ross, American painter, art instructor, and television host of “The Joy of Painting” who famously called painting mistakes “happy little accidents,” a news release stated.
+Hills carried on this mindset of turning “mistakes” beautiful by hosting a painting party with her community to paint the outside mural on the studio.